 On top of this, you have the hassle of depreciation greatly reducing any money you’ll be able to get back when you want to sell them on.

 Luckily, van leasing deals are a great alternative to buying.
-You get to lease a van for 3 or 4 years, paying only the cost of the van’s depreciation over the car lease length, and return it at the end of your contract.
+You get to lease a van for 3 or 4 years, paying only the cost of the van’s depreciation over the vehicle lease contract length, and return it at the end of your contract.
 As a business, you even get to reclaim up to 100% of the tax!
 See more on how business car leasing works.

 In this ultimate guide to leasing a van for a business, we’ll cover who’s eligible, the pros and cons, how much it costs, and what you’ll need to lease a business van.